-An induction process including appointment letters and ongoing education exists to promote early, active and relevant involvement of new members of the Board.
+An induction process including appointment letters exists to promote early, active and effective involvement of new members of the Board.

 Directors are encouraged to undertake continuing professional development activities each year and to join appropriate professional associations in order to continually develop and enhance their respective levels of industry knowledge, technical knowledge and other skills required to discharge their role effectively.